EllaKaye/advent-of-code-website-template/README.md

 ## Examples

-This template span out from my work on an Advent of Code website for myself, links below.
+This template is an extension of my work on an Advent of Code website for myself, links below.
 If anyone else uses this template and would like to share the links on this README, please do submit a pull request to include it here, or raise an issue and I’ll add it.
 It would be great to get a collection.

 - Ella Kaye: [website](https://adventofcode.ellakaye.co.uk),
   [repo](https://github.com/EllaKaye/advent-of-code-website).
 This